-Snorkeling in Palawan and the crystal waters of El Nido
+Snorkeling and kayaking in El Nido: discover the crystal clear waters of Palawan

 Palawan island in the Philippines has some of the most stunning marine wildlife we’ve seen on our trip in Asia, which made snorkeling in El Nido a particular highlight.